-- 1) Restricted access preventing users from accessing the adjusting means is accomplished by one of the following: - a) A cover or door that requires the use of a tool to access the adjustments; - b) A unique password protected commissioning application; or - c) Software that has a unique password for that site to the adjusting means. - 2) Additional field marking is applied to the inverter stating, at minimum: - a) Maximum continuous derated output current in amperes (A); and - b) Maximum continuous derated output power in kilowatts (kW). - 3) The inverter output conductors (where the ampacity is based on the derated inverter output) are protected in accordance with Rules 8-104, 14-100 and 14-104; and - 4) Documentation is provided by the inverter manufacturer that states the maximum continuous derated output current in amperes or the programmed limit is demonstrated to the inspector.
-Rationale 2 The Electrical Safety Authority (ESA) continues to review inverter functionality as it is unclear what happens when a field derated inverter is reset and if output settings return to the maximum marked on the nameplate.
+- 1) Restricted access preventing users from accessing the adjusting means is accomplished by one of the following: - a) A cover or door that requires the use of a tool to access the adjustments; - b) A unique password protected commissioning application; or - c) Software that has a unique password for that site to the adjusting means. - 2) Additional field marking is applied to the inverter stating, at minimum: - a) Maximum continuous derated output current in amperes (A); and - b) Maximum continuous derated output power in kilowatts (kW). - 3) The inverter output conductors (where the ampacity is based on the derated inverter output) are protected in accordance with Rules 8-104, 14-100 and 14-104; and - Documentation is provided by the inverter manufacturer that states the maximum continuous derated output current in amperes or the programmed limit is demonstrated to the inspector.

+The Electrical Safety Authority (ESA) continues to review inverter functionality as it is unclear what happens when a field derated inverter is reset and if output settings return to the maximum marked on the nameplate.
 As such, it shall be required to protect conductors that have been reduced in size as per Rule14-100 (as tap conductors) and considering Rules 8-104 and 14-104 (see note 1).

+Note 1

+If the derated inverter output conductors cannot satisfy the requirements of Rule 14-100, then the conductors are required to be sized as per the nameplate inverter output value, or an additional overcurrent device is required to be installed.

+2) Connection of utility-interactive inverters

+a) Background

-Note 1 If the derated inverter output conductors cannot satisfy the requirements of Rule 14-100, then the conductors are required to be sized as per the nameplate inverter output value, or an additional overcurrent device is required to be installed.
-2) Connection of utility-interactive inverters a) Background Rule 64-112 3) permits the output circuit of an interactive inverter to be connected on the load side of the service disconnecting means of other source(s) at any distribution equipment on the premises, with some conditions.
-Where distribution equipment such as a switchboard, panelboard, or splitter is supplied simultaneously from a primary power source (the supply authority) and one or more interactive inverters, the conditions outlined in Rule 64-112 4) and 5) must be satisfied in order to have the output circuit of the inverters connected on the load side of the service disconnecting means, otherwise the connection must be made on the supply side of the service disconnecting means. b) Point of connection Rules 64-112 4) c) & d) permit the sum of the ampere ratings of the overcurrent protection devices (OCPD) of the source circuits feeding the distribution equipment to exceed the busbar or conductor rating by a maximum of 125% in dwelling units and 120% in buildings other than dwelling units.
-Where the interactive inverter(s) output circuit exceeds the limits permitted in Rule 64-112 4) c) & d), it shall be connected on the supply side, as shown in Diagram B1.
-Question 3 When determining compliance with Rule 64-112 4) c) or d), is it permitted to use 125% of the maximum continuous output current rating of the inverter rather than using the output overcurrent device rating as specified in the Rule?
-Answer 3
+Rule 64-112 3) permits the output circuit of an interactive inverter to be connected on the load side of the service disconnecting means of other source(s) at any distribution equipment on the premises, with some conditions.

+Where distribution equipment such as a switchboard, panelboard, or splitter is supplied simultaneously from a primary power source (the supply authority) and one or more interactive inverters, the conditions outlined in Rule 64-112 4) and 5) must be satisfied in order to have the output circuit of the inverters connected on the load side of the service disconnecting means, otherwise the connection must be made on the supply side of the service disconnecting means.

+Note 2

+A circuit breaker with ground fault protection that is not suitable for back-feeding will have terminals clearly marked "line" and "load".
+See Bulletin 14-5- for more information.

+b) Point of connection

+Rules 64-112 4) e) & f) permit the sum of the ampere ratings of the overcurrent protection devices (OCPD) of the source circuits feeding the equipment to exceed the equipment or conductor rating by a maximum of 125% in dwelling units and 120% in buildings other than dwelling units.

+• Where the interactive inverter(s) output circuit exceeds the limits permitted in Rule 64-112 4) e) & f), it shall be connected on the supply side, as shown in Diagram B1 or in accordance with Rule 64-112 4) g).

+When determining compliance with Rule 64-112 4) e) or f), is it permitted to use 125% of the maximum continuous output current rating of the inverter rather than using the output overcurrent device rating as specified in the Rule?